PuntoPagos/documentacion/readme-english.md

 Response:

 * respuesta: 00 = OK (00 means the transaction was created, for other values see errors table)
-* token: Punto Pagos ID for the transaction
+* token: PuntoPagos ID for the transaction
 * trx_id: Client ID for the transaction
 * monto: Total amount of the transaction
 * error: error message in case the answer is different of 00 (optional)